Could nearly new be for you? Ex-demo vehicles can be a great solution for people looking for a middle ground between used cars and a brand-new model.

-It’s likely that an ex-demo car has been used as a display model in a dealer’s showroom, so a good number of bums will have been on the seats before you.
-Equally, they are likely to have been driven by potential customers on test drives, taken to marketing events or even used as pool cars by dealership staff.
-So they will have anywhere between a few hundred and several thousand miles under their wheels.
+Your pre-registered, ex-demo car might have been used as a display model in a dealer’s showroom, so it will likely have had a few bums on seats before you.
+It could also have been taken on test drives by potential buyers, driven to marketing events, or used by dealership staff.
+Mileages vary but expect the car to have anything from a few hundred to several thousand miles on the clock.

 As a few people will have already tried your ex-demo car for size, you might find some cosmetic imperfections.
 If the blemishes bother you, the dealership might be willing to work with you to get them fixed before you finalise the purchase.
 But if not, you might want to use them as a tool in your negotiation…